-Francis first began publishing comics on the web in 2003 with the comic strip Crunchy.
-The strip centered around a crazy turtle of the same name and ran for over two years.
-Since ending Crunchy in 2005, Francis has worked on two other series, Suburban Fairy Tales (2005 - 2006 and 2008-present) and Made To Malfunction (2006 - 2008).
-The complete run of all three strips been featured not only on francisbonnet.com, but also on 3rd party sites such as Comics Sherpa.com and Online Comics.net.
+Francis first began publishing comics in 2003 with the comic strip Crunchy.
+The strip ran for over two years both online and in print.
+Since ending Crunchy in 2005, Francis has worked on three other series including Suburban Fairy Tales (2005 - 2006 and 2008-present), Made To Malfunction (2006 - 2008), and Insane Forest (2013).
+Many of these comics have been featured on GoComics, Kidjutsu, Raytoons Cartoon Avenue, and The Funnies.

-Crunchy was a gag-a-day strip featuring a crazy turtle, who also happened to be the pet of a little girl named Tara.
+Crunchy began publishing online in 2003.
+It was a gag-a-day strip featuring a crazy turtle, who also happened to be the pet of a little girl named Tara.
 Over time, the strip's focus began to shift away from Crunchy and more toward Tara and her friends.
 By the end of the strip's run, it was clear that Patrick, a friend of Tara, had taken over as the lead character, despite the strip still having the name Crunchy.

 Made To Malfunction began on October 2, 2006 as a spin-off of Suburban Fairy Tales.
 This new series -- a mix of science fiction and humor -- focused on the character Mortimer, an inventor striving to better mankind, and his lazy housekeeping robot, Error.
 Instead of featuring a mix of gag-a-day strips with minor story lines thrown in, Made To Malfunction ran in full story arcs.
 This format allowed for the characters and the strip to better evolve over time, as well as allowing the science fiction element to be explored in greater detail.